zhangysh1995/tichi/README.md

 *  ziyi-yan

 ### Name
-[Chingwei](https://en.wikipedia.org/wiki/Jingwei) is a bird (jingwei 精卫) in Chinese mythology.
+[Chingwei (Jingwei 精卫)](https://en.wikipedia.org/wiki/Jingwei) is a bird in Chinese mythology.
 We name our project for the meaning of "filling all bugs" as Chingwei filling the sea.

 ### Design
 Please see our [presentation](https://docs.google.com/presentation/d/1IBF5bdylh-nJhZEzfKIU4ohMHe6mA8C0uahB3lWlNFY/edit) for the high-level idea.